 Carnivores, on the other hand, can go quite a long time between meals.
 After all, prey can be hard to come by, so the animal needs to be able to survive lean times.
-For their part, dogs can survive for as long as 100 days without food (although, of course, we wouldn’t recommend it).
+For the most part, dogs can survive for as long as 100 days without food (although, of course, we wouldn’t recommend it).

 Dogs also have quite a bit of flexibility inside their metabolic pathways.
 This is usually found in carnivores, as it helps them survive a “feast or famine” lifestyle.